Immunometabolism: T cells

 The described scheme of quiescence exit holds true for inflammatory T cells subsets like Th1, Th2, Th17 and cytotoxic T cells.
 However, mTOR activity can be detrimental when we focus on Tregs.
 This is shown by the fact that in Tregs high activation of mTORC1 coupled with a higher level of glycolysis leads to the failure of Treg lineage commitment.
 Therefore, in contrast to inflammatory cell subsets, Tregs rely on oxidative phosphorylation fuelled by lipid oxidation.
-Although, it is important to note that complete suppression of glycolysis leads to enolase (a glycolytic enzyme) binding to a splice variant of Foxp3, which effectively compromises peripheral Tregs abilities to act as immunosuppressive cells.
+Complete suppression of glycolysis leads to enolase (a glycolytic enzyme) binding to a splice variant of Foxp3, which effectively compromises peripheral Tregs abilities to act as immunosuppressive cells.

 After the infection is cleared most of the activated T cells succumb to apoptosis.
 However, few of them survive and develop into the memory T cell subsets.
 For this development the engagement of costimulatory molecules, like CD28, appears to be crucial, as the co-stimulation manifests in mitochondrial morphology, thus allowing for higher oxidative phosphorylation but also retaining the potential to quickly revert to glycolysis.
 Moreover, T cell activation causes an overall increase in acetyl-CoA, which is a substrate for the histone acetylation.
 As a results, many genes are acetylated and therefore accessible to transcription even after the differentiation into memory subsets, hence allowing memory T cells to rapidly re-express some effector related genes.
 The aforementioned changes allow T cells to become memory cells, but what exactly drives the memory cell differentiation is still under debate, even though IL-15 seems to be necessary for the T cell memory induction.
 Recently, asymmetric division of mTORC1, during the first divisions after TCR activation, has been shown to drive the memory cell differentiation in those cells which receive lower amount of mTORC1.